Pain’s spirit, soul, and body

 Being soaked in the darkest hours of the night (no electricity, electronic and luminous devices, and flashlight) and being the only one awake at night can get scary.
 Suddenly, certain night sounds become more audible and the imagination begins to conjure a certain presence . . .

 Patience Is a Virtue

 We’ve all heard the old cliché of patience being a virtue more than once.
 Today’s fast-paced world, however, is making it admittedly difficult for some of us to keep it.

-Although instant gratification has benefited us in one way or another, it has caused a good chunk of us to become impatient—because we’re use . . .
+Although instant gratification has benefited us in one way or another, it has caused a good chunk of us to become impatient—because we’re used to getti . . .

 Icy’s Unfriendly Passenger

 The reason why the polar bear did not greet Icy